 that of CP5; and it needs to give the rail sector longer-term visibility and

 certainty on the enhancements pipeline of work for 2019-2024, so that suppliers

 RIA is fully committed to ethical and transparent lobbying

-and is a member of the Association of Professional Political Consultants (APPC).
+and is a member of the Public Affairs Board of the Public Relations Consultants Association (PRCA).

 RIA is also on the European Commission Transparency